mozilla-mobile/fenix/docs/architecture-overview-outline.md

 ## Simplified Example

-(this might be overkill / out of scope? reading through a fully fleshed out section of the code base is hard. might be good to include this in order to onboard contributors and new devs in a simpler context)
+(this will be a lot of work, but imo worth it. reading through a fully fleshed out section of the code base is hard. including this will help to onboard contributors and new devs in a simpler context)

 - simple, drawn example
 - text message app